MCOB 13.5 Dealing with a customer in arrears or with a 1sale shortfall on a regulated mortgage contract1

 MCOB 13.5.1RRP

-Where an account is in arrears, and the payment shortfall2 or sale shortfall 1is attracting charges, a firm must provide the customer with a regular written statement (at least once a quarter) of the payments due, the actual payment shortfall2, the charges incurred and the debt.
+Where an account is in arrears (whether or not the shortfall is attracting charges)4, a firm must provide the customer with a regular written statement (at least once a quarter) of the payments due, the actual payment shortfall, the debt and, where relevant, the charges incurred4.

 MCOB 13.5.2GRP